lostmygithubaccount/lostmygithubaccount/README.md

 ## Reference

-Hoping to publish a real-ish OSS package soon.
+Hoping to publish a real-ish OSS package soon-ish, ETA: next week.

 See work in Microsoft repositories: